arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 -   Parameters

-    value: the column whose minimum value is to be calculated.
+    value: the column whose minimum value you want to calculate.
 The column can be of any data type.
-If a value in the specified column is NULL, the value is not included in the calculation.
-Values of the BOOLEAN type are not included in the calculation.
+If a value in the specified column is NULL, the row that contains this value is not included in the calculation.
+The values of the BOOLEAN type are not included in the calculation.

 -   Examples